‘She’s a freaking stud’: Kansas Olympian inspiring her softball team

 Now that Stewart is competing for Team USA softball, those girls are now watching their coach compete against the best of the best.

-“Just to see your coach on the screen it’s awesome,” said Lena Ramsey, 14-year-old in Blitz Softball.
+“Just to see your coach on the screen, it’s awesome,” said 14-year-old Lena Ramsey, Blitz Softball participant.

 Ramsey and her teammates have been keeping a close eye on their coach turned Olympian.